meeshkan/hmt/docs/BUILD.md

 ## Editing and merging specs

-Because Meeshkan writes specs in the OpenAPI format, one can use an OpenAPI manipulation tool or library to edit and blend OpenAPI specs.
-We'll show one example using [`openapi_typed_2`](https://github.com/meeshkan/openapi_typed_2) to blend together the paths from two different API specs and write a new spec.
+Because Meeshkan writes specs in the OpenAPI format, you can use an OpenAPI manipulation tool or library to edit and blend OpenAPI specs.

+Let's look at one example using [`openapi_typed_2`](https://github.com/meeshkan/openapi_typed_2) to blend together the paths from two different API specs and then write a new spec.

 ```python
 from openapi_typed_2 import convert_to_openapi, convert_from_openapi